 Your data is important to you.
 It’s important to us, too.
 In fact, security is our top concern and a core part of Ruby’s value.
 We understand that you are putting your trust in us, and we want you to know that your information is safe.

 Ruby was started by First Horizon National Corporation, a 155-year-old FDIC-insured bank.
-Ruby’s technology systems are managed with similar security standards as First Horizon — in fact, we share many of the same processes, procedures, and personnel for managing risk.
+Ruby’s technology systems are managed with security standards from First Horizon — as a result, we share many of their security, processes, procedures, and even personnel for managing risk.

 Ruby uses Yodlee to securely connect to more than 15,000 financial institutions across the U.S. During the setup process, you are asked to enter your online banking credentials.
-These credentials are never shared with Ruby or stored on our servers in any way —they are sent through Yodlee to your bank or credit card provider, who then authorizes an encrypted token to Ruby which provides read-only access to transaction data.
-Ruby cannot move money or make any changes to your account in any way, and you can revoke our read-only access token by unlinking your account at any time.
+These credentials are never shared with Ruby or stored on our servers—they are sent through Yodlee to your bank or credit card provider, who then authorizes an encrypted token to Ruby which provides read-only access to transaction data.
+Ruby cannot move money or make any changes to your account in any way.

 All communications between you and Ruby are encrypted via SSL using 2048-bit certificates, and we require SSL on all communications.
 We support “perfect forward secrecy” which means that even if someone eavesdrops on your communication, they will still not be able to decrypt the data in the event that our key is compromised.

 Operational Procedures to Keep the Site Secure

 Ruby follows best practices to keep your data secure.
 We regularly audit our environments and code for security issues and apply patches expeditiously.
 We use commercial services that regularly check our site and retain our own security experts to probe and verify the security of our site.

 Administrative Access to your Information